neonoatmeal/Coder-Everyday-Resource-Pack-/README.md

 Here Is the Link To My pack

+If you Download it You Get Everything

 http://www.mediafire.com/file/hkf88p015w74cdu/Programming+Hacking+Resources.zip/file

 You Dont Want To Download it I can Make That Easy For You

+If You Clone Into It You Only Get Half As Im Still Uploading Files etc:smile:

 git clone https://github.com/codereveryday/Coder-Everyday-Resource-Pack-